1872 Scotland v England football match: Background

 Alcock then proceeded to offer another challenge with a Scottish team drawn from Scotland and proposed the north of England as a venue.
 He appeared to be particularly concerned about the number of players in Scottish football teams at the time, adding: "More than eleven we do not care to play as it is with greater numbers it is our opinion the game becomes less scientific and more a trial of charging and brute force ...
 Charles W Alcock, Hon Sec of Football Association and Captain of English Eleven".
 One reason for the absence of a formal response to Alcock's challenge may have been different football codes being followed in Scotland at the time.
 A written reply to Alcock's letter above states: "Mr Alcock's challenge to meet a Scotch eleven on the borders sounds very well and is doubtless well meant.
 But it may not be generally well known that Mr Alcock is a very leading supporter of what is called the 'association game' ... devotees of the 'association' rules will find no foemen worthy of their steel in Scotland".
 Despite this the FA were hoping to play in Scotland as early as February 1872.

 In 1872, Queen's Park, as Scotland's leading club, took up Alcock's challenge, despite there being no Scottish Football Association to sanction it.
 In the FA's minutes of 3 October 1872 it was noted "In order to further the interests of the Association in Scotland, it was decided that during the current season, a team should be sent to Glasgow to play a match v Scotland".

 The match was arranged for 30 November (St Andrew's Day), and the West of Scotland Cricket Club's ground at Hamilton Crescent in Partick was selected as the venue.

-In November 2022 it was announced that Scotland and England would play a "special 150th Anniversary Heritage Match" on 12 September 2023 at Hampden Park, Glasgow.
-The match is to commemorate the foundation of the Scottish Football Association which was created on the back of this first international football match.